crdant/pcf-on-gcp/README.md

 GCP_ACCESS_KEY_ID="Google storage interoperability access key id" GCP_SECRET_ACCESS_KEY="Google storage interoperability secret access key"

+overrides () {
+  echo "Overriding environment variables..."
+  # add variable overrides here
+}
 ```

 You can add other variables there to override the variables in `lib/env.sh`.
 Some of those will move into command-line arguments soon,
-but you can customize them otherwise using `personal.sh` today.
-You should look through `lib/env.sh` to make sure you are happy with the
+but you can customize them otherwise using `personal.sh` today (by adding a function named "overrides" that sets the values).
+You should look
-defaults (especially the region and availability zone variables, and the various product version variables).
+through `lib/env.sh` to make sure you are happy with the defaults (especially the region and availability zone variables, and the various
+product version variables).

 There is also an assumption that the environment variable `PIVNET_TOKEN` is set in your environment (I do that in my `.zshenv`).
 If you
 don't already have it set to your Pivotal Network API token, you can set that in `personal.sh` as well.